tencentyun/intlcloud-documents/product_new/平台产品中心/云监控/最佳实践/异常排障_intl_en.md

 ### Detecting exceptions through monitoring views

 Through monitoring views, you can actively detect and locate exceptions based on average trends and historical data of performance metrics.
 By routinely inspecting monitoring views, you can discover exceptions with no configured alarms or exceptions that are hard to locate based on alarm rules.
 Compared to monitoring alarms, monitoring views can help you learn about the impact of exceptions on resources on a global scale.
-You can highlight resource exception information in various scenarios by subscribing important resources to the dashboard and properly configuring charts.
-For more information, see [Configure Dashboards](https://cloud.tencent.com/document/product/248/13119).
+You can highlight resource exception information in various scenarios by subscribing important resources to the dashboard and properly configuring charts.  <!--For more information, see [Configure Dashboards]().-->

 For some instances, you can subscribe to instance details views to compare the trends of instance performance data on a dashboard.

 For resource clusters, you can subscribe to the aggregated data of a cluster to see the overall monitoring view of the cluster on the dashboard, and compare it with that of a single instance in this cluster.
-For more information, see [Best practices for large-scale monitoring scenarios](https://cloud.tencent.com/document/product/248/13521).
+For more information, see [Best practices for large-scale monitoring scenarios](https://intl.cloud.tencent.com/document/product/248/32833).

 By using the list sorting feature, you can locate the specific resources of any exception detected through a view and determine the impact of the exception for further troubleshooting.